xwal/awesome-stars/topics.md

 - [quicktype/quicktype](https://github.com/quicktype/quicktype) - Generate types and converters from JSON, Schema, and GraphQL
 - [go-kit/kit](https://github.com/go-kit/kit) - A standard library for microservices.
 - [v2ray/v2ray-core](https://github.com/v2ray/v2ray-core) - A platform for building proxies to bypass network restrictions.

+## good-first-issue

+- [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!

 ## graphql